bonohu/bonohu.github.io/content/rnaseq/hisat2.md

 Title: HISAT2
 Date: 2018-05-17 18:00

-HISAT2 is a successor of TopHat2.
+HISAT2 is a successor of [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml).

+> TopHat has entered a low maintenance, low support stage as it is now largely superseded by HISAT2 which provides the same core functionality (i.e. spliced alignment of RNA-Seq reads), in a more accurate and much more efficient way.

 Execution of HISAT2 itself does not require genome annotation file (GTF).

 First of all, index for HISAT2 should be constructed unless pre-calculated indexes are available (indexes for popular genomes are pre-calculated and can be downloaded from [HISAT2 website](https://ccb.jhu.edu/software/hisat2/index.shtml) ).
 When the FASTA-formatted genome is `hogenome.fa` and the name of that index is `hoge`, command to build the index is below.